eander0105/eander0105/README.md

 ### About me

-I'm a software developer, currently at [Husfoto](https://husfoto.se).
-My day to day techstack is primarily [Myra](https://github.com/jhdrn/myra) for frontend and Golang as language of choise for backend.

-Whilst not working I perfer Svelte for frontend work and Go for pretty much everything else :)
+Whilst not working I prefer Svelte for frontend work and Go for pretty much everything else :)

-I love FOSS, trying to gather some curage and find time to start contributing myself.
+I love FOSS, trying to gather some courage and find time to start contributing myself.

 ### Nerdy stuff